msds-5x01/python-programming-for-data-science/Set1.md

 assert shortest_and_longest(['one', 'two', three', 'four', 'five', 'six']) == ('one', 'three')
 ```

-15. Study and understand the Shoelace algorithm for computing the area of an arbitrary polygon from the coordinates of its vertices:
+15. Study the Shoelace algorithm for computing the area of an arbitrary polygon from the coordinates of its vertices:
   * Mathologer's video: https://www.youtube.com/watch?v=0KjG8Pg6LGk
   * Python implementation: https://www.101computing.net/the-shoelace-algorithm/

+16. Extra: Sign up for an https://checkio.org account and begin solving the problems in the Elementary category.
+Share your experience in class.